tbreuss/obsidian-test/README.md

 ## Obsidian to Cosma

-Edit the markdown files with frontmatter for types.
+Edit the markdown files with frontmatter for tags and types.

 Convert Obsidian vault toward Cosma